2020 Bedlam Bass Anglers Rules

 We reserve the right to refuse membership or entry into any Bedlam Bass Anglers Events.

 This tournament series is for amateur anglers only.
 Professional anglers are not eligible.
 If you are unsure of your professional status it is your responsibility to request a decision in writing from our staff prior to entering.
 Any angler who enters this tournament series and is determined to be a professional will be removed from competition immediately.
-All decisions are final. (d) For further clarification, anglers meeting any of the following criteria are not eligible: Anglers who have competed professionally in three (3) or more tournaments with an entry fee of $1,000 or greater in the last 24 months immediately preceding the tournament event.
-This includes, but is not limited to, anglers competing on the professional side in the B.A.S.S.
+All decisions are final.
+For further clarification, anglers meeting any of the following criteria are not eligible: Anglers who have competed professionally in or more tournaments or with an entry fee of $500 may not be permitted to fish in this trail.
+This trail is for AMATEURS only.
+This includes, but is not limited to, anglers competing in the B.A.S.S.
 Opens and FLW EverStart Series as a boater of non boater.
-Anglers who have career fishing tournament earnings in excess of $250,000.
+Anglers who have career fishing tournament earnings in excess of $10,000.

 ALL RULES AND REGULATIONS OF BEDLAM BASS ANGLERS CLUB ARE SUBJECT TO REVIEW AND/OR CHANGE BY Bedlam Bass Anglers OFFICIALS.